 It was perhaps a little after 12:10 pm when the first person showed up.
 The shock of suddenly having someone in front of me was like being thrown into ice cold water.
 I sputtered out a hello.
 He said his name.
 Brian.
 Still off balance, my mind was scrambling for what to say next.
 It felt like a tornado was plowing through my brain as I tried to get a grip on my spinning anxiety.
 Instead of replying with my own name, as I knew I should have, I choked out something about the meetup group.
 He gave a light chuckle and asked for my name.

 This is just one of the missteps I feel I made that day.
 I’ve never been good at being a leader, but I definitely feel responsible for (and scared of) the people who come to my coloring events.
 I want to be warm and welcoming for their sake as well as my own because I know what it feels like to show up and already be very nervous around other people.
 I will never judge anyone for coming to my event and not talking very much.
-It’s a big accomplish already for someone to come in the first place.
+It’s a big accomplishment for someone to come in the first place.

 Being that I am the host of this social anxiety activity event, I realize I put too much pressure on myself, with the assumption that I have to be very talkative during the event.
 This gives me unnecessary anxiety trying to live up to this standard.
 However, I don’t think it’s really my style, and I’m trying to accept that it’s completely okay for me to be quiet or just wait until I feel comfortable in order to say something.

 Only six people in total, excluding me, came to color.
-The tables at the meetup location were not allowed to be pushed together (because security said so), and so we ended up just sitting in a circle around one table that usually only seats four people.
+The tables at the meet up location were not allowed to be pushed together (because security said so), and so we ended up just sitting in a circle around one table that usually only seats four people.

 I found it interesting that this meetup had a different feel from the first time I hosted, in which everyone was at different tables and most people were quiet and only some conversed with those near to them.
 But this time, everyone sat more closely together and I felt everyone was included and has chances to talk briefly even if it was to just answer a question someone else asked him/her.